Indian tech giant Wipro will invest $1 billion in AI, including training all staff - KESQ

 “With the emergence of generative AI, we expect a fundamental shift up ahead, for all industries,” Wipro CEO Thierry Delaporte said in the statement.

-The company added it was launching a software system to integrate AI into every platform and tool used internally and offered to clients, as it capitalizes on its existing efforts in the space that started about a decade ago.
+The company added it was launching an interconnected software system to integrate AI into every platform and tool used internally and offered to clients, as it capitalizes on its existing efforts in the space that started about a decade ago.

 Businesses are increasingly using AI to either bolster or replace tasks usually carried out by humans.